 Springfield has a professional-level baseball team, as well as a professional tennis team.

-Our city is located near the epicenter of Missouri’s “Cardinal Nation,” and we wear our red loud and proud when cheering for our Springfield Cardinals, the Double-A Texas League affiliate of the St. Louis Cardinals.
-From April through August, fans pack the 8,000-seat Hammons Field in the heart of downtown to watch these hot shot rookies work their way up to the major leagues.
+Our city is near the epicenter of Missouri’s “Cardinal Nation,” and we wear our red loud and proud when cheering for our Springfield Cardinals, the Double-A Texas League affiliate of the St. Louis Cardinals.
+From April through August, fans pack the 8,000-seat Hammons Field in the heart of downtown to watch these hot-shot rookies work their way up to the major leagues.

-With many sports complexes and recreational centers throughout the city and neighboring communities, there are many opportunities to get active with programs for softball, volleyball, tennis, soccer, flag football, swimming, disc golf, and more.
+With many sports complexes and recreational centers throughout the city and neighboring communities, there are plenty of opportunities to get active with programs for softball, volleyball, tennis, soccer, flag football, swimming, disc golf and more.

-Young athletes can benefit from our Community Olympic Development Program (CODP).
+Young athletes can benefit from our Community Sports Development Program (CSDP).
 This program was developed in collaboration with community partners and the United States Olympic Committee.
-It provides access to some of the best facilities, programs, coaches, and competition in order to enhance an athlete’s ability to compete in Olympic tennis, volleyball, ice hockey, or archery.
+It provides access to some of the best facilities, programs, coaches, and competition to enhance an athlete’s ability to compete in Olympic tennis, volleyball, ice hockey or archery.

 From the heart healthy to fitness junkies, the Springfield region has a variety of options that promote wellness and a healthy lifestyle.
 Hot yoga to CrossFit.
 Marathons to obstacle races.
 Bike routes to triathlons.
 It’s easy to stay fit in Springfield, MO!
-If the clinking of weights or group classes motivate you, equipped fitness facilities are abound.
-The Springfield-Greene County Parks Department, the regional YMCA, both of Springfield’s two major health care systems, and many of the surrounding cities’ community centers can help you stay fit and healthy.
+If the clinking of weights or group classes motivate you, equipped fitness facilities abound here.
+The Springfield-Greene County Parks Department, regional YMCA, both of Springfield’s two major health care systems and many of the surrounding cities’ community centers can help you stay fit and healthy.

 With at least one 5K run practically every weekend of the year, there are plenty of opportunities to walk for a cause or set a personal best with races in Springfield.
 Train up for the Bass Pro Conservation Marathon, the pinnacle of the month-long Outdoor Fitness Festival.
 Have some fun at the Color Run or Color Me Rad.
 And then hedge against a big holiday dinner with the Turkey Trot, the state’s largest Thanksgiving Day run.
-If biking is more your pace, air up your tires and get yourself ready for the MS150 each fall or one of the summer triathlons in the region.
-Either way, training is made easy since our bronze-level Bicycle Friendly Community has more than 60 miles of greenway trails and almost every road in Greene County is paved.
+If biking is more your pace, air up your tires and get yourself ready for the MS150 each fall or one of the region’s summer triathlons.
+Either way, training is made easy since our bronze-level Bicycle-Friendly Community has more than 60 miles of greenway trails and almost every road in Greene County is paved.
 You’ll have no excuse not to hit the ground running—or riding.